-In addition to leading Due Process Institute and its sister organization, Clause 40 Foundation, Shana frequently serves as a consultant to other criminal justice partners on a wide variety of research, writing, and reform efforts.
+In addition to leading Clause 40 Foundation and Due Process Institute, Shana frequently serves as a consultant to other criminal justice partners on a wide variety of research, writing, and reform efforts.

-Before she found her calling as a defense lawyer and legal reformer, Shana lived in New Orleans where she received a Master of Fine Arts in fiction writing.
-She taught literature and writing at Xavier University of Louisiana and the University of New Orleans.
-Shana holds a B.A. in English Literature, Creative Writing, and Political Science from Sweet Briar College, an all women’s college in the Blue Ridge Mountains founded in 1901.
+Before she found her legal calling, Shana lived in New Orleans where she received an M.F.A in fiction writing.
+She also taught literature and writing at Xavier University of Louisiana and the University of New Orleans.
+Shana holds a B.A. from Sweet Briar College--an all women’s college in the Blue Ridge Mountains founded in 1901.

-Shana lives with her husband (who has helped to prevent over a dozen state-sponsored capital deaths) and two mischievous french bulldogs in the Capitol Hill neighborhood of D.C. (and whenever possible in Mont Tremblant, Quebec).
+Shana lives with her husband (a former public defender who has prevented many state-sponsored capital deaths) and two mischievous french bulldogs in the Capitol Hill neighborhood of D.C.
 When she’s not fighting on behalf of fundamental fairness, Shana enjoys snowboarding, watching the Washington Nationals play baseball, and listening to live music (particularly in New Orleans).

 Email Shana at Shana@clause40.org